 - PET scan

-This therapy may also be used to help control pain and bleeding when a cure is no longer possible.
+- Medicines to control pain and bleeding—when a cure is no longer possible

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Cervical cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/cervical-cancer.html.
 Accessed March 17, 2021.